 The motives for adopting CSR is driven by environmental concerns.
 The results show that Company 2, Company 3, Company 7, and Company 10 have adopted CSR to protect the environment from their business operations and activities.
 According to Respondent 2, “Company became interested in the sustainable aspect of textile manufacturing after seeing its negative impact on the environment”.
 Likewise, Respondent 3 agree that his company adopted CSR because of environmental concerns.
-He mentioned “ Our company realized that it’s not possible to grow without taking proper care of environment and employees.”
+He mentioned “Our company realized that it’s not possible to grow without taking proper care of environment and employees.”
 Therefore, this analysis leads toward the research proposition 3 that environment protection is one of the major reasons for the companies to implement CSR as most of the respondents interviewed mentioned that they want to ensure the better environment for the coming generations and they are trying to contribute in every way possible.
 One of the respondents mentioned they have been trying to incorporate being more environment friendly in their daily life activities too.
-In addition to this, it was the initiatives taken by these company are in full synchronization with their responses, they are not just implementing measures to reduce the pollution but they are also working diligently by following sustainable practices to ensure that environment is not further harmed.
-For example companies are using Biogas, solar power and have water treatment plants.
-They have been organizing drives to plant trees , cleanliness drives for the rivers and the nearby communities and using eco-friendly paper.
-Respondent 10 asserts that the “.
-Also government has banned dyeing waste to go in the rivers so we have to keep that in mind too.
+In addition to this, the initiatives taken by these company are in full synchronization with their responses, they are not just implementing measures to reduce the pollution but they are also working diligently by following sustainable practices to ensure that environment is not further harmed.
+For example, companies are using Biogas, solar power and have water treatment plants.
+They have been organizing drives to plant trees, cleanliness drives for the rivers and the nearby communities and using eco-friendly paper.
+Respondent 10 asserts that “the government has banned dyeing waste to go in the rivers so we have to keep that in mind too.
 We work towards keeping the environment clean.
 We have BCI and OEKOTEX certification and we are very careful about following the guidelines.”
-Therefore, this analysis leads toward the research proposition 3 that need for the environmental protection can have a positive impact on driving CSR practices in the Indian textile companies .
+Therefore, this analysis leads toward the research proposition 3 that need for the environmental protection can have a positive impact on driving CSR practices in the Indian textile companies.

 4.3.3 Employee Driven